nevinkopp/nevinkopp.github.io/_pages/projects.md

 layout: page
 title: projects
 permalink: /projects/
 description: Here are my current and past projects.
 Each one has had its own set of unique challenges that I learned a lot from.
-Projects listed under "work" were completed as an interdisciplinary team under direct supervision from a project lead.
-Work projects include meetings, briefings, setting goals, completing assignments and the like.
-Projects listed under "fun" were either completed as part of a course at the university, or just in my own free time.
+Projects are ordered from newest (at the top left) to oldest (bottom right).
+Not all completed projects will be featured here, only ones I feel I learned a lot from.
 nav: true
 nav_order: 1
-display_categories: [work, fun]
+display_categories: [fun, university]
 horizontal: false
 ---